 What is scoping?

-Scoping is a public process to determine the issues that will be analyzed in an EIS.
-As part of Scoping, HPD and NYCHA, as joint lead agencies, will engage federal, state, local and tribal governments and agencies, and the public, in the early identification of concerns, potential impacts, and possible alternatives to the Proposed Project.
-As part of scoping, the lead agencies will determine the scope and the significant issues to be analyzed in the EIS for the Proposed Project and will eliminate non-significant issues from further study.
+Scoping is a public process to determine the issues that that will be analyzed in the EIS.
+As part of Scoping, HPD and NYCHA, as joint lead agencies, engaged federal, state, local and tribal governments and agencies, and the public, in the early identification of concerns, potential impacts, and possible alternatives to the Proposed Project.
+As part of scoping, the lead agencies determined the scope and the significant issues to be analyzed in the EIS for the Proposed Project and eliminated non-significant issues from further study.

-A Draft Scope of Work (“DSOW”) has been issued for review by federal, state, local and tribal governments as well as the public.
-This DSOW describes the Proposed Actions with sufficient detail to allow the public and interested and involved agencies to understand the potential environmental issues.
-For each technical analysis area, the DSOW identifies the proposed study areas, types of data to be gathered, and how this data will be analyzed (including the preferred method of analysis).
-Reasonable alternatives also will be identified to be evaluated.
+First, a Draft Scope of Work (“DSOW”) was issued and reviewed by federal, state, local and tribal governments as well as the public.
+This DSOW described the Proposed Project with sufficient detail to allow the public and interested and involved agencies to understand the potential environmental issues.
+For each technical analysis area, the DSOW identified the proposed study areas, types of data to be gathered, and how this data would be analyzed (including the preferred method of analysis).
+The DSOW also identified reasonable alternatives to the project for evaluation.

-Once the DSOW is issued, several public scoping meetings will be held to provide opportunity for input from the residents, government agencies, tribes, and other members of the public who want to provide public comment.
-The comment period on the DSOW runs from the date the Notice of Intent to Prepare the EIS is published in the Federal Register and other local newspapers until the comment period closes.
-Comments received during the comment period, whether in writing or in person at the public scoping meeting, will be considered by the lead agencies in the preparation of a final scope of work ("FSOW").
+After the DSOW was issued, several public scoping meetings were held to provide opportunity for input from the residents, government agencies, tribes, and other members of the public.
+The comment period on the DSOW ran from the date the Notice of Intent to Prepare the EIS was published in the Federal Register and other local newspapers until the comment period closed: January 8, 2025 to March 8, 2025.
+Comments received during the comment period, whether in writing or in person at the public scoping meeting, were be considered by the lead agencies in the preparation of a final scope of work ("FSOW").

 FEC Scoping Meeting (Fulton) 02012024 February 1, 2024